All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Best tolerated foods on GLP-1: - Lean proteins: chicken breast, white fish (tilapia, cod, halibut), shrimp, egg whites, turkey breast, and Greek yogurt.
 These digest faster than fatty meats and cause less nausea - Cooked vegetables: steamed broccoli, roasted zucchini, sauteed spinach, cooked carrots.
 Cooking breaks down fiber, making vegetables easier to tolerate than raw versions - Easy-digest carbs when needed: white rice, potatoes, sourdough bread.
 These provide energy without excessive GI distress - Protein shakes: liquid protein is often the easiest to consume when solid food feels impossible.
 Whey isolate mixed with water or low-fat milk is typically well-tolerated

 Foods that commonly cause problems on GLP-1: - High-fat meals: fried foods, heavy cream sauces, fatty cuts of meat.
 Fat slows gastric emptying further on top of the GLP-1 effect, leading to prolonged fullness, nausea, and reflux - Large volumes of raw vegetables: raw salads with dense fiber can sit in the stomach uncomfortably.
 Small portions are fine, but a massive salad bowl on GLP-1 often leads to bloating - Carbonated beverages: the gas from carbonation compounds the fullness sensation.
 Switch to still water or herbal tea - Very spicy foods: can aggravate the GI sensitivity that GLP-1 medications produce.
-Moderate seasoning is fine; aggressive spice may trigger nausea or reflux - Alcohol: GLP-1 changes alcohol tolerance.
+Moderate seasoning is fine. aggressive spice may trigger nausea or reflux - Alcohol: GLP-1 changes alcohol tolerance.
 Many patients feel drunk faster and experience worse hangovers.
 If you drink, reduce your usual amount by at least half and consume it with food

 Meal structure that minimizes GI side effects: - Eat protein first, then vegetables, then carbs last.
-This ensures you hit protein targets even if you cannot finish the meal - Eat slowly (20+ minutes per meal).
+This ensures you hit protein targets even if you can't finish the meal - Eat slowly (20+ minutes per meal).
 Rushed eating on GLP-1 almost always triggers nausea - Stop eating at "satisfied," not "full."
 On GLP-1, the difference between satisfied and overfull is a very small amount of food - Space meals 4-5 hours apart.
 Eating before the previous meal has emptied from your stomach causes stacking that leads to nausea

 Log your food tolerance observations in the and discuss patterns with your provider at each check-in.